-Eule oversees the collection and analysis of data on energy and climate and the impact of technology in the energy industry.
-He represents the U.S. Chamber in the UN Framework Convention on Climate Change and helped found the Major Economies Business Forum on Energy Security and Climate Change, a coalition of national cross-sector business organizations from major economies for which the Energy Institute acts as secretariat.
+Eule represents the Chamber in the UN Framework Convention on Climate Change and helped found the Major Economies Business Forum on Energy Security and Climate Change, a coalition of more than 20 national cross-sector business organizations from major economies.

-Eule also is responsible for the Energy Institute’s two annual and authoritative energy security reports—the Index of U.S. Energy Security Risk and the International Index of Energy Security Risk.
+Eule also is responsible for GEI’s two authoritative energy security reports—the Index of U.S. Energy Security Risk and the International Index of Energy Security Risk.
 These risks indices represent the first and most comprehensive efforts to quantify energy security risks over time and across a wide range of measures.
 They have been cited by the International Energy Agency and are used by universities and think tanks across the world.

-Previously, Eule was director of the Office of Climate Change Policy & Technology at the Department of Energy (DOE).
-There he oversaw the development of the U.S. Climate Change Technology Program Strategic Plan in 2006, ran President Bush’s Climate VISION program, and testified before Congress on DOE climate and energy programs.
-Internationally, Eule represented DOE as part of the U.S. government delegations to the Intergovernmental Panel on Climate Change, the G20, and other multilateral forums.
-He was lead chapter author on the U.S. Climate Action Report—2006 and contributes to other government publications.
+Previously, Eule was director of the Office of Climate Change Policy & Technology at the Department of Energy.
+There he oversaw the development of the U.S. Climate Change Technology Program Strategic Plan in 2006 and ran President Bush’s Climate VISION program.
+Internationally, Eule represented DOE as part of the U.S. government delegations to the UNFCCC, Intergovernmental Panel on Climate Change, the G20, and other multilateral forums.
+He was lead chapter author on the U.S. Climate Action Report—2006 and contributed to other U.S. government publications.

 His prior experience includes a decade working in various public policy positions.
 He was a subcommittee staff director on the House Science Committee and served as legislative director for Rep. Nick Smith (R-MI).
 In addition, Eule was an environmental analyst in the Washington, D.C., office of New Jersey Gov. Christine Todd Whitman (R-NJ).
 Earlier, he worked for eight years as an Orkand Corporation consultant to the Energy Information Administration and worked at the Heritage Foundation.